 The sweet spot is relearning that intuitive eating behavior and adapting it to fit your goals.

-Methods like the Beachbody Portion Fix Containers teach what healthy, balanced eating looks like, helping people get back to that sweet spot.
+Methods like the BODi Portion-Control Containers teach what healthy, balanced eating looks like, helping people get back to that sweet spot.

 There are also times when a schedule might need to be paired with intuition, such as when you’re eating for a specific goal like weight loss or athletic performance.